 Activation advertising boosts short-term sales.
 But you need to think about where those sales come from, and how much they’re costing you.

-For example, think about the type of customer who buys when you run activation advertising.
+For example, think about the type of customer who buys when you run activation adverts.
 Ideally, these are switchers.
-Customers who currently buy a competitor, but they switch after seeing your advert.
+Customers who currently buy a competitor, but switch after seeing your advert.

 But, if customers switch based on an advert, chances are they’ll switch back when your competitor advertises.
-This can be an expensive way to acquire customers.
-There’s not long-term loyalty from customers who regularly switch.
+This can be an expensive way to get customers.
+Customers who switch easily won’t stay loyal.

 If it includes a sales promotion, your cost per acquisition goes up even more.
 You also lose money on every regular customer who’d have bought at full price anyway. (see our price discounts article for more on this).